Safety & Benefits

 Is it safe for my baby?

 For as long as you’ve been pregnant (and maybe for months beforehand!) you’ve been so careful about everything that goes into your body.
 That doesn’t stop just because you’ve given birth; of course you’re wondering if it’s ok to take placenta pills, especially if you’ll be breastfeeding!
 While there is so much we don’t know about encapsulation, the research reports no adverse outcomes for babies of women that encapsulate (see research, below).
-Have confidence that when you choose encapsulation with an APPA-certified encapsulator that practices food-safe protocols, your placenta capsules will benefit your postpartum recovery, not hinder it.
+Have confidence that when you choose encapsulation with an APPA-certified encapsulator (that’s us!) that practices food-safe protocols (us, again!), your placenta capsules will benefit your postpartum recovery, not hinder it.

 Want the research?
 Of course you do: Benyshek DC, Cheyney M, Brown J, Bovbjerg ML.
 Placentophagy among women planning community births in the United States: Frequency, rationale, and associated neonatal outcomes.
 Birth.
 2018 Dec;45(4):459-468. doi: 10.1111/birt.12354.
 Epub 2018 May 2.
 PubMed PMID: 29722066.